 California Alien Land Law Of 1913

-Nov 28, 2025 · 8 min read
+8 min read

 The California Alien Land Law of 1913, a piece of legislation steeped in discriminatory intent, stands as a stark reminder of the prejudice faced by immigrants, particularly those of Asian descent, in the early 20th century United States.
-Officially titled "An act relating to the holding of real property by aliens," this law, and its subsequent amendments, effectively barred "aliens ineligible for citizenship" from owning land in California.
+On the flip side, officially titled "An act relating to the holding of real property by aliens," this law, and its subsequent amendments, effectively barred "aliens ineligible for citizenship" from owning land in California.
 Its impact extended far beyond mere property ownership, shaping the social, economic, and political landscape for generations of immigrants and contributing to a legacy of systemic racism that continues to resonate today.

 A History of Discrimination: Setting the Stage for the Alien Land Law